-—MIS reference model for 3GPP2 systems
+Figure 10: MIS reference model for 3GPP2 systems

 This mapping is illustrated in Table E.3, which provides an example of how 3GPP and 3GPP2 primitives can be mapped to IEEE 802.21 primitives.
 For example, events received from the Upper Layer Signaling through the LAC layer SAP such as “L2.Condition.Notification” can be mapped and generated through the MIS_3GLINK_SAP as a Link_Up, Link_Down, or Link_Going_Down.
 Likewise, events generated at the PPP SAP within the PPP layer, such as LCP-Link-Up or IPCP_LINK_OPEN, could be mapped and generated through the MIS_3GLINK_SAP as a Link_Up event.